AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 Refactoring was done to enable the jit to have mulitple inlining policies that could exist side by side.
-For compatibility reasons it was desirable to presenve the exsting (legacy) behavior, and allowing other policies side by side facilitates experimentation.
-The legacy inliner's decision making was intertwined with the observation process, so it was necessary to separate these out.
+For compatibility reasons it was desirable to preserve the existing (legacy) behavior, and allowing other policies side by side facilitates experimentation.
+The legacy inliner's decision making was intertwined with the observation process, so it was necessary to separate these out to decouple policy from observation.

 Size impact of inlining was measured using the "crossgen" feature of the CLR.
 Here the jit is asked to generate code for most of the